ambernettech/chefdk-fundamentals/scene_07.md

 29
 -

 The node object is a representation of our system.
-It stores all these attributes and a number of other information about the system.
+It stores all these attributes found about the system.
 It is available within all the recipes that we write to assist us with solving the similar problems we outlined at the start.

 Lets look at using the node object to retrieve the ipaddress, hostname, total memory, and cpu megahertz.